apigee/apigee-access/README.md

 * resource: The name of an Apigee "cache resource" where the data should be stored.
 Cache resources are used to fine-tune memory allocation and other cache parameters.
-These are configured using the Apigee API.
 If not specified, a default resource will be used.
 If the cache resource does not exist, then an error will be thrown.
+See below for more documentation in this feature.
 * scope: Specifies whether cache entries are prefixed to prevent collisions.
 Valid values are "global", "application," and "exclusive".
 These are defined below.
+The default scope is "exclusive."
 * defaultTtl: Specifies the default time to live for a cache entry, in seconds.
 If not specified then the default TTL in the cache resource will be used.